gjtorikian/nak/README.md

 You like numbers?
 Me too.
 They're fun.

-Here's the average time for grabbing the filelist in cloud9infra five times (about 33,761 files).
-The commands do the exact same thing by just listing all the available files in the directory structure, _and_ exclude the usual nonsense directories ( _.git_, _.c9revisions_, `sm` backups, _e.t.c._). :
+Here's the average time for grabbing information from a directory with 13,300 files five times.
+The commands do the exact same thing by just listing all the available files in the directory structure, _and_ try to exclude the same files/directories.

 `ag`     | `nak`    | `ack`    | `find`
 ---------|----------|----------|---------